 We're already done binge-watching the first and second seasons of Netflix's royal drama The Crown, so now we are already looking forward to Season 3 of the hit show.
 That's because there are going to be some shocking changes, including many new central cast members.

-On Monday, July 16, the hit show finally shared a sneak peek for the next season — and it was the first photo of actress Olivia Colman in her new Queen Elizabeth role.
-"Patience," they captioned the pic of the Olivia drinking tea out of her mug (we can't get over how much she resembles the Queen).
+Also last month, The Crown shared the first photo of actress Olivia Colman in her new Queen Elizabeth role.
+"Patience," they captioned the pic of the Olivia drinking tea out of her mug.
+We can't get over how much Olivia, Helena, and Tobias resemble the royal family members!
 And now, we're even more excited for this next season!

 Patience. pic.twitter.com/7F2f2aBON3— The Crown (@TheCrownNetflix) July 16, 2018